kyledrake/coinpunk/docs/install-ubuntu.md

 ### Installing and configuring the SQL database

 If you don't have a preference for SQL databases, you can use SQLite, which will just store data in a file in the root of your application.
 The config.yml is configured this way by default.
+If you want to use PostgreSQL or MySQL, use `postgres` or `mysql2` for the schema, respectively.

 To install: